neams-th-coe/cardinal/doc/content/tutorials/cht2.md

-Finally, we specify a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) executioner and [NekTimeStepper](/timesteppers/NekTimeStepper.md) in order for NekRS to choose its time step (subject to any synchronization points specified by the master application).
+Finally, we specify a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) executioner and [NekTimeStepper](/timesteppers/NekTimeStepper.md) in order for NekRS to choose its time step (subject to any synchronization points specified by the main application).
 We also specify an Exodus output file format.

 !listing tutorials/sfr_7pin/nek.i
   start=Executioner